-Your hot water heater is probably the most underappreciated system in your home.
+Your hot water heater is probably the most underappreciated appliance in your home.
 Think about it – without the water heater, you don’t have any of these perks:

 - Toasty baths

 Given the importance of the water heater, do you really know a good amount about it?
 We’re here to give you a few things to keep in mind when it comes to maintaining, servicing, and replacing your water heater.

 The average lifespan of residential water heaters is about ten to twelve years.